-If you're off on holiday, chances are you're going to come across some water, whether that's a glistening pool or the deep blue of the sea, yet the vast majority of cameras won't thank you for taking them anywhere near water.
+If you're off on holiday, the chances are you're going to get close to some water, whether it's a hotel pool or the deep blue sea.
+It's also likely you'll want to capture some snaps of your aquatic adventures – and most cameras won't thank you for taking them anywhere near water.

 However, this bunch of waterproof wonders are right at home capturing subaquatic scenes, and will let you dive as deep as 30 metres to fish out the perfect shot.
-They're all shock and freezeproof too, and some wont mind if you give them a crushing either.
+They're all shock-proof and freeze-proof too, and some are even crush-proof.

 The fun doesn't stop there, as you'll also find many rugged cameras come packed with features such as GPS location tagging, Wi-Fi connectivity and even action-orientated extras like a compass or altimeter.

 Pick the right camera, and image quality will also give a typical land-loving compact a run for its money.
 The only compromise you'll need to make in exchange for the ability to shoot during some rough and tumble is a below-average zoom range.

 If you want a camera for holiday with a longer zoom range, take a look at our pick of travel zoom compacts.